-A lot of people think of Hillary Clinton as a pioneer in politics, believing that she was the first woman to run her own presidential campaign and gain real political traction.
+A lot of people think of Hillary Clinton as a pioneer in politics (*eyeroll*), believing that she was one of the first women to ever run her own presidential campaign and gain real political traction.
 Not so.

 In 1972, Shirley Chisholm ran for president with the slogan "Unbought and Unbossed."
 And she.
 Was.
 Goddamned magnificent.

-Some tend to forget that although the 70's are commonly seen as the "freedom" years, women and people of color were anything but.
+Some tend to forget that although the 70's are commonly seen as the "freedom" years, black women were anything but.
 Antiquated gender roles were still enforced and encouraged for women.
-Black people were still considered highly inferior by white people.
+Black people were not only largely considered to be highly inferior by white people, it was still socially acceptable to act on that belief without any fear of reproach.

-It's absolutely appalling that in 2017, entire decades later, black women and other women of color still face that same racism and sexism from society.
+It's absolutely appalling that in 2017, entire decades later, black women and other women of color still face that same racist, sexist bullshit.

-2017 does have one silver lining--WOC are more united than ever.
+2017 does have one silver lining--black women are more united than ever.
 Online and IRL, we've become each other's support systems, allies, and friends during an uncertain and quite frankly, frightening period in time.

 Well, guess what.
 We are.
 And women like Shirley Chisholm are proof of that.